 OUSD Theory of Change: Social and Emotional Learning

-Strategy.
 In 2009 OUSD identified SEL as a priority for its five-year strategic plan.
 The district based this plan on three pillars: a high-quality instructional core, social and emotional health and well-being, and equitable opportunities for learning.
 OUSD’s current five-year plan, “Pathway to Excellence” (2015-2020), continues to prioritize SEL as a key lever for shifting its organizational culture.

 In 2011 OUSD joined CASEL’s Collaborative Districts Initiative and convened a districtwide SEL Design Team.
-The Design Team expanded quickly and created a number of critical policies and practices that have guided the work in Oakland ever since: SEL Ambassadors, PreK through adult SEL standards, and an SEL-based attendance and discipline system.
+The Design Team expanded quickly and created a number of critical policies and practices that have guided the work in Oakland ever since: SEL Ambassadors, Pre-K through adult SEL standards, and an SEL-informed attendance and discipline system.
 In 2013 the school board adopted an SEL board policy based on OUSD’s equity-centered definition of SEL.

 High schools are integrating SEL into their linked learning structures and practices that focus on work-based learning and career and technical education.
 SEL is explicitly taught, modeled, and infused throughout the programs in three linked learning pathways.
 In addition, all linked learning pathway coaches work in partnership with the Office of Social and Emotional Learning to offer targeted SEL professional learning.